akshaymemail/TheBlog/README.md

 # TheBlog

 # Usage
+connect to your local mongodb database or cloud based to use this blog

-// connect to the database
+# Connect to the database
 mongoose.connect("your database link ",{useNewUrlParser : true, useUnifiedTopology : true})